Luckbringer of Tymora – Cleric Archetype

 Spontaneous Casting: Rather than spontaneously casting curing spells, the Luckbringer may spontaneously cast spells from her Luck domain.
 This alters spontaneous casting.

-Moment of Chance (Su): Each day, the Luckbringer has a pool of moments of chance equal to 1/2 her class level (minimum 1) plus her Wisdom modifier.
+Moment of Chance (Su): Each day, the Luckbringer has a pool of moments of chance equal to 1/2 her class level (minimum 1) plus her Charisma modifier.
 As an immediate action, a Luckbringer can expend a moment of chance to do any one of the following things:

-• Weal or Woe (Su): Apply a +1 luck bonus or –1 penalty to any single d20 roll resulting from an action that occurs within 100 ft. and in line of sight of the Luckbringer.
-A luckbringer must be aware of the action and must declare the use of this ability before the roll is made.
+- Weal or Woe (Su): Apply a +1 luck bonus or –1 penalty to any single d20 roll resulting from an action that occurs within 100 ft. and in line of sight of the Luckbringer.
+A luckbringer must be aware of the action and must declare the use of this ability before the die roll is made.

-• Slip up (Su): The target of this moment of chance suffers a moment of bluster, causing them to roll on the Confusion table, as if affected by the spell, on their turn.
+- Slip up (Su): The target of this moment of chance suffers a moment of bluster, causing them to roll on the Confusion table, as if affected by the spell, on their turn.
 The target is allowed a Will save against a DC of 10 + half the Luckbringer’s level + her Charisma modifier.
 If the target creature rolls a natural 1 on its save, it instead rolls on the mythic confusion table.

 This ability replaces the cleric’s Channel Energy ability.